-Tuna salad with yogurt, capers and za’atar is a fresh take on the ubiquitous tuna salad that we’ve all experienced.
+Tuna salad with Greek yogurt, capers, and za’atar is a fresh and healthy take on the ubiquitous tuna salad that we’ve all experienced.
 Fresher flavors and healthy ingredients make it a pleasure to eat in any way you like.
 We’re partial to a scoop atop a cool bed of lettuce.

-- 1 can (5 ounce) tuna in oil drained (or leftover grilled tuna)
+- One (5-ounce) can tuna in oil drained (or leftover grilled tuna)

 - 2 to 3 tablespoons whole milk Greek yogurt